 13. Control of invasive species:

-Prior to any ground works in the area shown on Plan CSA/6495/109 , a Method Statement outlining measures to prevent and control the spread of Giant hogweed, New Zealand pigmyweed and any prohibited cotoneaster should be submitted to the Local Planning Authority for written approval.
+Prior to any ground disturbance in the area shown on Plan CSA/6495/109 , a Method Statement outlining measures to prevent and control the spread of Giant hogweed, New Zealand pigmyweed and any prohibited cotoneaster should be submitted to the Local Planning Authority for written approval.
 This statement should adhere to the ‘Environmental Management Guidance; Harmful Weeds and Invasive, Non-native Plants: Prevent them Spreading (NE & EA, 2015)’.

 Development shall proceed in accordance with the approved details.